BodhiSmith13/PasswordStrengthChecker/README.md

 Looking at oo, word 21 in the word list
 Looking at od, word 22 in the word list

-Starting with shar
+Starting with Shar
-Looking at sh, word 1 in the word list
+Looking at Sh, word 1 in the word list
-Looking at shark, word 2 in the word list
+Looking at Shark, word 2 in the word list
-Looking at sharks, word 3 in the word list
+Looking at Sharks, word 3 in the word list
 Looking at ha, word 4 in the word list
 Looking at hark, word 5 in the word list
 Looking at harks, word 6 in the word list